 Recognition

-Elov Persson won the 1966 Adamson Award in the category "Best Swedish comic-strip (or comic book) cartoonist" for his entire body of work.
+In 1966, Elov Persson won the Adamson Award in the category "Best Swedish comic-strip (or comic book) cartoonist" for his entire body of work.

 Final years and death

-Ingvar Persson then took over 'Agust och Lotta'.
-Both series are by now continued by their creator's grandchildren.
-Gunnar's son Jonas Persson is responsible for 'Kronblom', while Ingvar's daughter Bia Melin draws 'Agust och Lotta'.
-Ingvar's son Lasse took over his father's solo creation 'Frid och Fröjd'.
-By 2014, Bia Melin's son Johannes Melin has been working with his mother on the 'Agust och Lotta' annuals.
-So by now, four generations have contributed to these iconic creations.
+In 1967, Elov Persson handed over his signature series 'Kronblom' to his son Gunnar Persson, but continued to draw 'Agust och Lotta' for three more years.
+He died in 1970, one day before his 76th birthday, when he suffered a heart attack during a fishing trip with his son Ingvar.
+After his father's death, Ingvar Persson took over 'Agust och Lotta'.
+By the 21st century, both series have been continued by a next generation of Perssons".
+Since 2006, Gunnar's son Jonas Persson has been responsible for 'Kronblom', while Ingvar's daughter Bia Melin has been drawing 'Agust och Lotta'.
+In addition, Ingvar's son Lasse Persson took over his father's solo creation 'Frid och Fröjd' from 2014 to 2020.
+Since 2014, Bia Melin's son Johannes Melin has been working with his mother on the 'Agust och Lotta' annuals.
+So by now, four generations of the Persson family have contributed to these iconic creations.

-The cultural importance of Persson's creations is illustrated by the statues of Kronblom and Agust in Elov Persson's hometown Torsåker and another one of Kronblom in Gunnar Persson's hometown Örebro.
-Kronblom has been the mascot of the Swedish association football team Örebro SK since 1987.
-The site outside Persson's former house in Bäckebro (outside Gävle) was named Kronblomsplan and was provided with a specially designed park bench on 19 June 2004.
-It was the place where the artist lived when he created his character in 1927.
+The cultural importance of Persson's creations has been illustrated by the statues of Kronblom and Agust in Elov Persson's hometown of Torsåker, and another one of Kronblom in Gunnar Persson's hometown of Örebro.
+Since 1987, Kronblom has been the mascot of the Swedish association football team Örebro SK.
+The site outside Persson's former house in Bäckebro (outside of Gävle), the spot where he created his character in 1927, was named Kronblomsplan and received a specially designed park bench on 19 June 2004.
 Persson's house in Torsåker is nowadays known as the "Kronblomsvillan" (Kronblom's villa).
 The Wadköping museum in Örebro has a replica of the interior of Kronblom's house, complete with puppets of Kronblom, Malin and Svärmor.